isachinkamal/Project-Management/Foundations_of_Project_Management.md

 # 🏗️ Foundations of Project Management

 Welcome to the foundational guide in our **Project Management Essentials** repository.
 This in-depth article is designed to give you a strong understanding of the fundamental concepts that underpin successful project management.
-With over 3000 words of curated content, examples, diagrams, and best practices, this guide is ideal for:
+With welll-curated content, examples, diagrams, and best practices, this guide is ideal for:

 - Aspiring and current project managers
 - Team leads and product owners